cliff-rosen/kh/backend/_specs/modular-chat-architecture.md

 ## Example: Adding a New Page

-Let's say we want to add chat support to the Reports page with a custom "report insights" payload.
+Let's say we want to add chat support to the Reports page with **multiple payload types**: report insights, filter suggestions, and export recommendations.

 ### Step 1: Create Frontend Chat Config